LambdaTest/documentation/docs/how-to-use-in-session-testing-tools.md

 ### Gallery

 All screenshots and video recordings from test sessions are stored in the Gallery.
-To access, select Gallery from the left toolbar and you'll find the saved screenshots and videos.To download the screenshots or videos to your local machine, click on the Download icon.
+To access, select **Gallery** from the left toolbar and you'll find the saved screenshots and videos.To download the screenshots or videos to your local machine, click on the Download icon.

 <img loading="lazy" src={require('../assets/images/real-device-browser-testing/gallery-browser-testing.webp').default} alt="add" width="1346" height="647" className="doc_img"/>

 ### IP Geolocation

-The IP Geolocation feature enables you to simulate website and mobile behavior from over 45 countries by using local IP addresses.
-This allows you to test localized content such as pricing, languages, and product listings.
-By enabling IP Geolocation, you can ensure your app's traffic originates from a specific country, allowing for comprehensive global testing.
+The **IP Geolocation** feature allows you to emulate website and mobile experiences from more than 45 countries using local IP addresses.
+This enables you to test localized elements like pricing, languages, and product offerings.
+With IP Geolocation activated, you can verify that your app's traffic is coming from a particular country, facilitating thorough global testing.

 <img loading="lazy" src={require('../assets/images/real-device-browser-testing/ip-geolocation-browser-testing.webp').default} alt="add" width="1346" height="647" className="doc_img"/>